koriym/homebrew-brewworks/README.md

 . brewworks env
 ````

-This environment variable setting causes `php` and `mysql` to point to the specified version of the binary.
-The `mysql` client contains project-specific `my.conf` settings so you don't have to specify a port number or user name for every connection.
-A `mysql` command with no arguments will connect to the project-specific database.
+This environment variable setting causes `php` and `mysql` to point to the specified version of the binary. `mysql -P 3306` - You must specify the port in this way to connect. (username and hostname can be omitted)

 ## Project Structure